 Eligible employees may participate in the health insurance plan subject to all terms and conditions of the agreement between Pulaski County and the insurance carrier.
-A percentage of the costs are paid by the County.
+The County pays a percentage of the costs.
 Premiums and plan designs may vary from year to year.